GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

     "figures/doa_spectra.svg",
   ),
   caption: [
-    Comparison of ground-truth and predicted #doa spectra ],
+    Comparison of ground-truth (blue) and predicted (red) #doa spectra.
+  ],
 )
 <fig:active_ssl:results:doa_spectra>

 @fig:active_ssl:results:doa_spectra shows instances of #doa spectra.
-Although most peaks are properly inferred by the #acr("SSL") model, failed detections can still be observed across the trajectory dataset.
+Although the #acr("SSL") model properly infers most peaks, failed detections can still be observed across the trajectory dataset.
-Most of the detection failures consist of false negatives where the network outputs either a too low peak, or no activation at all.
+Most detection failures consist of false negatives in which the network outputs either a too-low peak or no activation at all.
 In those cases, the averaged maps might still include local maxima in the correct locations, but those often get filtered when thresholding the final map.
 Samples where several sources stand particularly close with respect to #doa also represent challenging cases.

-From a performance point of view, @table:active_ssl:results:clipping_threshold for instance highlights an important gap between using ground-truth spectra and predicted ones.
+From a performance point of view, @table:active_ssl:results:clipping_threshold, for instance, highlights an important gap between using ground-truth spectra and predicted ones.
-For instance, obtained recall on real data, peaking at around 55%, clearly appears as a weakness of the proposed pipeline.
+For instance, obtained recall on real data, peaking at around 55%, clearly appears to be a weakness of the proposed pipeline.
-The main cause lies in the shortcomings of the angular localization method.
+The leading cause lies in the shortcomings of the angular localization method.

-Nonetheless, leveraging the static model across multiple distinct positions still allows to recover from partial misses and provide precise 2D localization.
+Nonetheless, leveraging the static model across multiple distinct agent positions still allows to recover from partial misses and provides precise 2D localization.

 ==== Comparison of blending methods
 <sec:active_ssl:results:blending_methods>

 Two alternatives have been compared for the map blending operation: naive averaging $Psi_"avg"$ and learned #psi-dnn (see @sec:active_ssl:methods:blending_methods).
-The former was introduced as a baseline, offering the advantage of being explainable while the second aims at offering the best performance.
+The former was introduced as a baseline, offering the advantage of being simple and explainable, while the second aims at offering the best performance.

 #figure(
   image(